ManageIQ/integration_tests/scripts/dockerbot/README.md

 Running DockerBot
 -----------------

-`$ scripts/dockerbot/docker_bot.py --appliance-name Downstream --pytest '-k test_bad_password' --watch --browser 'firefox'`
+`$ scripts/dockerbot/docker_bot.py --appliance-name Downstream --pytest 'py.test -k test_bad_password' --watch --browser 'firefox'`

 This spawns two containers a "selenium" one and a "pytest" one.
 The `watch` option fires up a VNC viewer.
 This would run the test against the current master branch as defined in the